liorvr/liorvr.github.io/_pages/about.md

 {% include base_path %}

-I am Lior, an incoming graduate student at UC Berkeley.
+I am Lior, a PhD student at UC Berkeley.

 I hold an M.Sc. in theoretical chemistry from the Hebrew University of Jerusalem, where I studied the electronic structure of colloidal quantum dot molecules.